The decision to change careers is a big one. It represents a tremendous amount of consideration and a willingness to make some dramatic changes.

 The Access to Higher Education (HE) Diploma is a qualification designed specifically to prepare you for degree level study.

-Each course provides relevant academic knowledge in your chosen subject and the opportunity to learn a degree-level approach to study.
+Each Access course provides relevant academic knowledge in your chosen subject and the opportunity to learn a degree-level approach to study.

-So, assuming you enrol on a legitimate course, upon completion you will be awarded with an Access to Higher Education Diploma.
+So, assuming you enrol on a legitimate Access course, upon completion you will be awarded with an Access to Higher Education Diploma.
 From there you can apply for a place at university to study your chosen subject.

 Access to Higher Education Diplomas are made up of 60 credits.
 45 are at level 3 and graded.
 The balance of 15 credits is ungraded and may either be studied at level 2 or level 3.
-Only by gaining all 60 credits will you be awarded the diploma.
+Only by gaining all 60 credits will you be awarded the Access diploma.

-Depending on the course and the time you have to commit to it, an Access to HE Diploma can usually be achieved within a year.
-However, you have up to 2 years to complete the course from the moment you enrol.
+Depending on the Access course and the time you have to commit to it, an Access to HE Diploma can usually be achieved within a year.
+However, you have up to 2 years to complete the Access course from the moment you enrol.

 Is an Access to HE Diploma right for me?